kcapretta/ReproducibleResearchProject2/README.md

 # Reproducible Research Project: Analysis of weather environmental and health impact

-This project is an assignment from John Hopkins University Data Science class for Coursera.
+This project is an assignment from John Hopkins University Data Science class (Reproducible Research) for Coursera.
+This course can be found here: https://www.coursera.org/learn/reproducible-research.
+The R Publication for this data can be found here: http://rpubs.com/kcapretta/537081.

 ## Synopsis